TokTok/website/README.md

-# website
+# GEMS

-The new website with something better than Yst (also, change the title)
+GEM is the new web based app which is better than everthing first try then review

 ## Development